Alcohol Testing: The Ultimate Guide to EtG Testing

 Price: $12.95 per unit (discount available on multiple units)

-SalivaConfirm is an instant test, ideal for use by law enforcement agencies, the test can detect alcohol as well as six other drugs: Amphetamine, Methamphetamine, Cocaine, Opiates, Marijuana, and Phencyclidine.
+SalivaConfirm is an instant test, ideal for use by law enforcement agencies, and can detect alcohol as well as six other drugs: Amphetamine, Methamphetamine, Cocaine, Opiates, Marijuana, and Phencyclidine.
 The test can be administered instantly, anywhere and the results are available in just three minutes.
-Since saliva test is very hard to beat and the kit is perfectly designed, you can expect to get extremely accurate results.
-The donor has to keep the sponge in their mouth for three minutes, and then it should be placed right away into the collection cube.
-The results can read immediately after you insert the sponge into the cube, just make sure to keep the cube in an upright position while reading the results.
+Since the saliva test is very hard to beat and the kit is well-designed, a one can expect to get extremely accurate results.
+The donor must keep the sponge in their mouth for three minutes, and then it should be placed immediately into the collection cube.
+The results can be read immediately after one inserts the sponge into the cube.
+Note that the cube should be in an upright position while reading the results.

 Digital Alcohol Breathalyzers

 BACTrack Mobile Digital Alcohol Detector – iOS/Android Compatible

 Price: $149.99 per unit (discount available on multiple units)

 This particular breathalyzer is based on cutting-edge technology to offer added convenience and extremely accurate results.
 It’s a cool gadget that can be connected to the smartphone (compatible with both iOS and Android devices) via Bluetooth.
 What’s more, it has the industry-best Xtend Fuel Cell Sensor, that’s used in all the professional breathalyzers used by law enforcement as well as hospitals.